 Bachelor’s in Healthcare Admin Programs in California

-California Healthline reports that California legislature has a variety of bills that affect the medical industry of the state.
+The California legislature has a variety of bills that affect the medical industry of the state.
 Becoming a health care administrator requires you to have an extensive knowledge of these laws and understand how they affect medical organizations.

-Given the state's recent leaps and bounds in health care, this may be the perfect time to become a manager or administrator.
-Nerdier Pourat, well-known researcher of health care policy, notes that she does not know where California's health care system would be without recent changes.
+Given the state’s recent leaps and bounds in health care, this may be the perfect time to become a manager or administrator.
+Nerdier Pourat, a well-known researcher of health care policy, notes that she does not know where California’s health care system would be without recent changes.